stvmlbrn/stvmlbrn.github.io/_posts/2017-1-16-form-validation-with-react.md

     render() {
       const { email, password, confirmPassword } = this.state;
       /*
-      Each of the group classes below will include the 'form-group' class, and will only include the 'has-error' class if the isValid value is false.
+      Each of the group classes below will include the 'form-group' class, and will only 'has-error' class if the isValid value is false.
       */
       const emailGroupClass = classNames('form-group', { 'has-error': !email.isValid });
       const passwordGroupClass = classNames('form-group', { 'has-error': !password.isValid });